-- EDUC 8250 Qualitative Research Methods (fall)
+EDUC 8260: Qualitative Research Methods II

-- EDUC 8260 Qualitative Research Methods II (spring)
+EDUC 8240: Quantitative Research Methods II

 All students must complete a two-part language/culture requirement.
 Part one consists of a seminar in multicultural education (EDUC 8014) taken fall semester of the second year.
 Part two consists of three distinct options to enhance linguistic/cultural understanding, from which students choose only one option.
 For additional information please refer to the Graduate Student Handbook.

 A written comprehensive exam must be completed toward the end of the completion coursework.
 The examination will cover content of all work in the program.
 Candidates transferring coursework from other institutions for this program will be responsible for the same knowledge as those whose work has been taken entirely at the University of Colorado Boulder.
 Candidates must be registered for coursework (which includes enrollment in reading or independent study courses) or dissertation hours during the semester(s) in which they take the comprehensive exam.